SARDEEP1/OSLM/README.md

 ## Overview

 The OSLM  Dataset is a comprehensive collection of SAR (Synthetic Aperture Radar) imagery designed for oil spill detection and segmentation tasks.
 The dataset integrates multi-source satellite data from Sentinel-1 and GF-3 missions, providing diverse polarimetric configurations to support robust model training and evaluation.
-In addition, our data set is too large for you to download directly, we provide you with the following two download methods.
+In addition, our data set is too large for you to download directly, we provide you with the following download method.
 You can download the dataset from https://pan.quark.cn/s/080b9e9f256c

 ## Dataset Statistics